-Last week I wrote about how the environment created by the COVID-19 crisis was forcing CIOs and CISOs to embrace Zero Trust when the entire workforce is suddenly remote.
-The flip side of Zero Trust is what I call “Zero Touch IT.”
+Last week we wrote about how the environment created by the COVID-19 crisis was forcing CIOs and CISOs to embrace Zero Trust when the entire workforce is suddenly remote.
+The flip side of Zero Trust is what we call “Zero Touch IT.”
 Few organizations have it.
 Most of them would benefit from it.
 And now we have the impetus to put the pieces in place to make it happen and make it stick.

 The IT Status Quo Is Physical, Manual